Unity-Technologies/com.unity.services.samples.game-lobby/README.md

 ### Setup
-For either one, select "About & Support => Get Started"
+For either one, select "About & Support => Get Started."

 **Closed Beta Only**